Pots and Pans, AKA an SSLVPN - Palo Alto PAN-OS CVE-2024-0012 and CVE-2024-9474

 Before we go further, our understanding for this functionality is a little insane.

-When first looking at this, it's quite clear the functionality appears to be creating a PHP session - for a seemingly arbitrary user, and seemingly arbitrary role - based on the values of POST parameters passed in the HTTP requests.
+When first looking at this, it's quite clear the functionality appears to be creating a PHP session - for a seemingly arbitrary user, and seemingly arbitrary role - based on the values of POST parameters passed in the HTTP request received.

 For a second, we were thrown off by the introduced length checks - was this about to become some unusual memory corruption vulnerability?
 And then we chuckled, because never has anything remotely looking like complexity been needed with an appliance.